TimBeckerAachen/zoomcamp/capstone_project/README.md

 Flowers recognition dataset from kaggle: https://www.kaggle.com/alxmamaev/flowers-recognition

+To work with the dataset move it to the location `path = '../data/flowers/'`, relative to the notebook and the other files.
+There is a section at the beginning of the notebook which splits the data into train, validation and test set and creates the required folder structure.

 # goal of the capstone project
 The aim of the project is to create a model that can classify images of chamomile, tulip, rose, sunflower and dandelion by providing urls to relevant pictures to an endpoint.
 The model should learn to recognize the varying characteristics